Sports nutrition for ball sports

 🥪 |

-Light meals: It is advisable to eat a light, easily digestible meal 3-4 hours before starting, even during training, to avoid digestive problems.
-200-300g of carbohydrates are advisable.
+Light meals: It is advisable to eat a light, easily digestible meal 3-4 hours before the start, including during training, to avoid digestive problems.
+200-300g of carbohydrates are recommended.

 |